-Fluctuations in the rate of exchange between the U.S. dollar and foreign currencies, primarily the euro, affect our financial results.
-For the six months ended June 30, 2011, approximately 38% of our sales were from outside the Americas.
+Fluctuations in the rate of exchange between the U.S. dollar and foreign currencies, primarily the Euro, affect our financial results.
+For the nine months ended September 30, 2011, approximately 37% of our sales were from outside the Americas.
 We expect that foreign currencies will continue to represent a similarly significant percentage of our sales in the future.
 Selling, marketing, and administrative costs related to these sales are largely denominated in the same respective currency, thereby partially mitigating our transaction risk exposure.
 We therefore believe that the risk of a significant impact on our operating income from foreign currency fluctuations is moderated.
-However, most of our foreign sales are denominated in local currency, and if there is an increase in the rate at which a foreign currency is exchanged for U.S. dollars, it will require more of the foreign currency to equal a specified amount of U.S. dollars than before the rate increase.
-In such cases we will receive less in U.S. dollars than we did before the rate increase went into effect.
+However, most of our foreign sales are denominated in local currency, and if there is an increase in the rate at which a foreign currency is exchanged for U.S. dollars, it will require more of the foreign currency to equal a specified amount of U.S. dollars than before the rate increase went into effect.